 “Whoever obtains, sells, possesses, transmits or uses another person’s identity information without authorization shall be punished with imprisonment for a term which may extend to three years or with fine which may extend to five million rupees, or with both.”

-The PDPB, in addition, provides for the imposition of an obligation upon the data controller to intimate to the data subject the following: the collection of personal data pertaining to the data subject; the legal basis of such data collection and data processing; the purpose for such data collection and data processing; the data subject’s right to request access to the personal data so collected and processed; the data subject’s right to request correction of personal data so collected and processed; the class of third parties to whom the personal data may be disclosed; the mandatory or voluntary nature of such data collection and data processing; and the consequences of failing to supply such personal data for data collection and data processing where mandatory.
-As per the PDPB, where the processing pertains to critical personal data, the PDPB shall (if implemented in its current form) require the same to be processed in a server or data center within Pakistan.
+The PDPB, in addition, provides for the imposition of an obligation upon the data controller to notifythe data subject, in writing, regarding the following: the collection of personal data pertaining to the data subject, along with its description; the legal basis of such data collection and data processing; the retention period; the purpose for such data collection and data processing; information relating to the source of such personal data; information regarding cross border transfer of data; informing the data subject of their rights under the PDPB, including the right to request access to the personal data collected and processed, right to request correction of personal data collected and processed, and provide contact information of the data controller; the choices and means of restricting the processing of personal data;the third parties to whom the personal data may be disclosed; the mandatory or voluntary nature of data collection and data processing; and the consequences of failing to supply mandatory personal data.
+As per the PDPB, where the processing pertains to critical personal data, the PDPB shall (if implemented in its current form) require the same to be processed in a server or digital infrastructure within Pakistan.

 Section 16 of PECA 2016 prohibits the transmission of identity information of a person without consent.